sajrashid/docsSite/posts/editmode.md

 ## Now released

-### update to v 1.1.2 contains bugfix for setting id on post.
+### NOTE: update to v 1.1.3 contains bugfix for setting id on post.

 <sub>Editing works without an id.
 The table will use the first columns values as an identity, duplicates will cause conflicts!</sub>